binaryphile/docker-pgsql/README.md

 - `postgresql.conf`

 The port is mapped to your host at 5432 by default, so be aware it will be available on your network.
-You can edit that out of the file easily if you want.
+You can edit that in the file if you want.

 To stop the server: